-About bottled water.
-It's basically a rip-off, at least according to ABC's venerable news show 20/20:
+Bottled water is a rip-off, at least according to ABC's venerable news show 20/20:

 "20/20" took five bottles of national brands of bottled water and a sample of tap water from a drinking fountain in the middle of New York City and sent them to microbiologist Aaron Margolin of the University of New Hampshire to test for bacteria that can make you sick, like e. coli.